TIBCOSoftware/mashling/docs/cli/README.md

 A target architecture to build the customized binary for can be specified via the `-A` flag.
 Supported values are `amd64`, and `arm64`.
 The default value is `amd64` and will suffice for the vast majority of use cases.
 Linux is the only compatible target OS for `arm64` architectures.

 ##### Note
 In case of gRPC, Create command accepts basic proto file and generates stub file with `protoc` binary.
-Tool also generates support files for trigger and gRPC service in path `<MASHLING-APP-HOME/gen/grpc>`.
+CLI also generates support files for trigger and gRPC service in path `<MASHLING-APP-HOME/gen/grpc>`.
 Trigger support files are created in `server` folder, gRPC service support files are created in `client` folder and stub file is generated in `<PROTONAME>` folder.
 Currently tool handles below operations.<br>

-1. Unary methods alone accepted.
-Implimentaion code is auto generated in above mentioned path.
-2. RPC method parameters should be declared in proto itself.
+1. RPC method parameters should be declared in proto itself.
-3. Method should have input and output request params of message type.<br>
+2. Method should have input and output request params of message type.<br>

 Sample proto file can be found [here](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/grpc-to-grpc-gateway).